 1) Mohan’s Custom Tailors

 There’s no shortage of affordable tailors in Orchard – there are probably over a dozen in Far East Plaza alone.
-Having been situated at Far East Plaza since the shopping mall opened in 1982, Mohan’s stands out from the many tailors there with its rich history and experience.
+Having been at Far East Plaza since the shopping mall opened in 1982, Mohan’s stands out among the many tailors there for its rich history and experience.

 Google Rating: 4.9/5

 Basted Fitting: Depends.
 Mohan’s starts with a muslin fit, and depending on whether the muslin fit is satisfactory, there may or may not be a basted fit.
 A Muslin fit is similar to a basted fitting, with the difference being that while a basted fitting uses the cloth you chose, a muslin-fitting garment is often fashioned out of a cheaper material.
-Tailors sometimes use muslin fitting to save costs and wastage.
+Tailors sometimes use muslin fittings to reduce costs and waste.

 Lead time: 3-5 weeks

 Price: Suits at Mohan’s start from $375.
-For my readers, Mohan’s offers a free shirt with every suit purchase (worth $85).
-Quote “WAHSOSHIOK” when making your appointment, or flash this post while at the store to enjoy the complimentary shirt.
+For my readers, Mohan’s offers a 10% discount on all purchases.
+Quote “WAHSOSHIOK” when making your appointment, or flash this post while at the store to enjoy the discount.

 Location: 14 Scotts Road, #02-73 Far East Plaza, Singapore 228213